About the Team

 Christine began her corporate career in the tourism industry where she worked for 10 years before partnering with an innovative team to successfully introduce and develop online travel systems for government tourism organizations.
-Her subsequent shift in career focus and work in South Africa as a Montessori teacher allowed her to achieve a personal goal of developing practical educational programs and tools for children from all walks of life, most impactfully through the non-profit organization Family Food Security.
+Her subsequent shift in career focus and work in South Africa as a Montessori teacher presented her with the opportunity to develop practical educational programs and tools for children from all walks of life, most impactfully through the non-profit organization Family Food Security.

 Director Strategic Partnerships